Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Experiment Details and Results

 In this section, we report ablation results of the Elastic-MoT design, including the size of the generation branch and the number of joint attention layers.

 \textbf{Size of Generation Branch.} We report the performance of \ours~with different sizes of the generation branch during text-to-image pretraining (Stage 2) in Table \ref{tab:model_scaling}.
-Results are obtained after 50k training steps with a global batch size of 1024.
-We also document the maximum per-GPU batch size, gradient accumulation steps, and training latency to measure efficiency.
-Results show that models of different sizes achieve comparable performance after 50k steps.
+The results are obtained after 50k training steps with a global batch size of 1024.
+We also document the maximum per-GPU batch size, the gradient accumulation steps, and the training latency to measure efficiency.
+The results show that models of different sizes achieve comparable performance after 50k steps.
 Smaller models (1B, 2B) converge slightly faster and achieve marginally higher performance than larger models (4B, 8B).
+Larger models (4B, 8B) are harder to optimize as they need more steps, data, and tuning to realize their full capacity.
 In terms of latency, smaller models are considerably faster.
 The 2B model achieves the best balance between performance and efficiency, attaining the highest GenEval and DPG scores while being $3.17\times$ faster.

 \textbf{Number of Joint Attention Layers.} To study the effect of varying the number of joint attention layers, we conducted two ablation experiments.
 The first experiment was performed during Stage 2 pretraining.
 We started with the Stage 1 checkpoint with $N=32$ layers in the understanding branch and fixed the generation branch size to 4B.
 We then varied $M$, the number of layers with joint attention, among \{8,16,24,32\}.
 The number of non-joint layers, $K$, is automatically determined by $K=N-M$.
-Results after 100k training steps are shown in Table \ref{tab:ablation-joint-attention}.
-Among the four choices, $M=\{16,24,32\}$ yield comparable performance, while $M=8$ shows a substantial drop.
+The results after 100k training steps are shown in Table \ref{tab:ablation-joint-attention}.
+Among the four choices, $M=\{16,24,32\}$ yields a comparable performance, while $M=8$ shows a substantial drop.
 This suggests that a sufficient number of joint attention layers is necessary for strong text-to-image performance, but additional layers beyond a threshold provide little benefit.
-Training latency also decreases when $M$ is smaller (i.e., larger $K$), since fewer joint layers need to be loaded. $M=16$ achieves the best balance of speed and performance.
+Training latency also decreases when $M$ is smaller (i.e., larger $K$), as fewer joint layers must be loaded. $M=16$ achieves the best balance of speed and performance.